-For nearly a decade I lived in a country in which more than 90% of the population claims to be Roman Catholic.
-Because of that, there is one phrase in the Crucifixion narrative that has come to have rich meaning for me.
+For nearly a decade, I lived in a country in which the vast majority of the population claimed to be Roman Catholic.
+Because of that particular religious environment, one phrase in the Bible's crucifixion narrative has come to have rich meaning for me.

-It's only one phrase and it comes immediately before the death of Jesus: ". . . and the veil of the temple was torn in two" (Luke 23:45, NASB).
+It is only one phrase and it comes immediately before the death of Jesus: ". . . and the veil of the temple was torn in two" (Luke 23:45, NASB).
 That's all.
-Neither Luke, Matthew, nor Mark give any further explanation.
+Matthew, Mark, and Luke all mention it, but none of the Gospel writers gives any commentary or explanation.

-With rich symbolism, the new order of grace is ushered in with the sacrificial death of the Lamb of God.
+However, that moment is full of rich symbolism coming as it did when the new order of grace was ushered in with the sacrificial death of the Lamb of God.

-Every detail was complete, down to the divine ripping apart of the veil in front of the holy of holies.
+No detail was overlooked, down to the divine ripping apart of the veil in front of the Holy of Holies.
 This veil hung as a curtain between sinful humanity and the presence of the Creator.
 Only a special priesthood could pass through that opening into the presence of God.